 There are several ways to test for food allergies.
 Doctors often use a combination of these methods to ensure an accurate diagnosis.

-While countless foods can cause allergic reactions in some people, the CDC notes just eight foods are responsible for 90 percent of serious allergic reactions in the United States.
+While countless foods can cause allergic reactions in some people, the notes just eight foods are responsible for 90 percent of serious allergic reactions in the United States.

 - cow’s milk

 - tree nuts, such as walnuts, almonds, Brazil nuts, and cashews

 Symptoms of a food allergy may start shortly after ingesting the food, or they may be delayed for a few hours.
 Common symptoms of a food allergy include:

 - swelling of the tongue, mouth, or face

 - red, itchy bumps on the skin (hives)

 - a life-threatening reaction known as anaphylaxis